chevereto/docker/README.md

 > **Warning**: Do not publish Docker images to a public registry when using a paid Chevereto edition as its [commercial license](https://chevereto.com/license) restricts re-distribution rights.

+## Installation service available

+We offer a [paid installation service](https://chevereto.com/support) for this guide.
+We will install Chevereto Docker for you, including all the requirements and configurations.

 ## Features

 * One-click commands using `make`